zuixjs/zuix/docs/api/md/helpers/ZxQueryStatic.md

 <a name="appendCss"></a>
 #### appendCss(css, target, cssId) &rarr; {Element|HTMLElement}

-Appends or replaces a stylesheet to the document.
+Appends a new stylesheet, or replaces an existing one, to the document.

 ##### Parameters